GEOG 871

 • EXCEPTIONAL: 17 to 18 points if all required elements and topics are covered with a fully complete, correct, astute, and well-worded presentation.

-• INADEQUATE: 1 to 2 points if the majority of content is missing and description is not complete or correct.
+• INADEQUATE: 1 to 2 points if the majority of content is missing and the description is not complete or correct.

 • MINIMALLY ADEQUATE to VERY GOOD: 3 to 16 points for lack of inclusion of content and/or quality/correctness deficiencies between the “Exceptional” and “Inadequate” categories described above.